Home Security Guide: How to Feel Safe in Your New Home

 - Do NOT leave your key under the mat or under that potted plant: Trust us, you’re not fooling anyone — least of all a burglar.
 If you do have a habit of losing your keys, install a keyless smart lock that uses WiFi, Bluetooth, or a code to access.

 - Know your neighbors: Tap into your local community for help protecting your home.
 Keep tabs on their property, and ask them to do the same for you.
+Consider using local community apps like Nextdoor to stay up-to-date on any crime reports in your neighborhood.
+If you’re a Ring Alarm user, you also gain access to the Ring Neighbors app, which is another good option for monitoring and reporting crime in your area.

 - Be careful with your trash: You never know who may be looking through your trash for signs of valuable belongings.
 Say you just bought a new TV.
 Leaving the box out on the curb is a sign to a robber that something worth stealing is inside of your house.